LedgerHQ/ledger-live-desktop/TERMS.md

 ### Experimental features

-In order to accommodate advanced Users&#39; requests and to build new features and functionalities, we have released a series of experimental features on Ledger Live.
+In order to accommodate advanced Users' requests and to build new features and functionalities, we have released a series of experimental features on Ledger Live.
 These features may not be complete and have not been fully tested, which may present heightened risks.
 They may contain errors or inaccuracies that could cause failures, corruption or loss of data and/or information.
 You can think of these features as beta features.
 Ledger does not guarantee the stability, functionality, or long-term support of these features.
 We do not recommend to use these features unless you are an advanced User with strong technical skills.
 You expressly acknowledge and agree that all use of the Experimental Features is at your sole risk.

 ## Transaction details

 **Do not trust.
 Verify.** Software integrity, especially when connected to the Internet, is very hard to verify.
-Ledger&#39;s security model relies on trusted display.This is why the verification of the information on your Ledger Device is paramount.
+Ledger's security model relies on trusted display.This is why the verification of the information on your Ledger Device is paramount.
 Before you approve an operation, you must always double check that the information displayed on your mobile or desktop screen is correct and matches the information displayed on your Ledger Device.
-Upon sending Crypto Assets, you are solely responsible for verifying that the recipient address, amount and fees are correct and that they are the same on both your computer or mobile and on your Ledger Device&#39;s screen.
+Upon sending Crypto Assets, you are solely responsible for verifying that the recipient address, amount and fees are correct and that they are the same on both your computer or mobile and on your Ledger Device's screen.
 You also acknowledge that using unverified addresses to receive Crypto Assets comes at your own risk.

 ## Third Party Services and Materials

 Ledger Live may incorporate, reference or provide access to Third Party Services.

 You agree that your use of Third Party Services is subject to separate terms and conditions between you and the third party identified in Ledger Live.
 Ledger is not responsible for any performance, or failure to perform the Third Party Services.
-It is your responsibility to review the third party&#39;s terms and policies before using a Third Party Service.
+It is your responsibility to review the third party's terms and policies before using a Third Party Service.
 Some Third Party Services may request or require access to your personal data.
-The processing of such data will be handled in accordance with the relevant Third Party&#39;s privacy policy and best practices.
+The processing of such data will be handled in accordance with the relevant Third Party's privacy policy and best practices.

 Third Party Services may not work appropriately with your software or Ledger Device, and we may not be able to provide support for issues caused by Third Party Services.
 If you have questions or concerns about how a Third Party Service operates, or need support, please contact the relevant third party directly.